Harley-Davidson's 1st electric bicycle to go on sale later this year

-San Francisco, Sep 20 (IANS) Harley-Davidson unveiled its first-ever electric bicycle -- Serial 1 -- inspired by the brand's very first motorcycle from 1903 last year and now the company has said that it will only make 650 units, half of which will be available for purchase in the US.
+San Francisco: Harley-Davidson unveiled its first-ever electric bicycle -- Serial 1 -- inspired by the brand's very first motorcycle from 1903 last year and now the company has said that it will only make 650 units, half of which will be available for purchase in the US.

 Interested customers can pre-order one on the company's website, and deliveries are expected to commence in the fourth quarter of this year, The Verge reported.